FrediKats/VkLibrary/README.md

 ```csharp
 var vk = new Vkontakte(1234567, string.Empty);
 ```
 We only need to specify application ID received on previous step and optionally application secret code.
 If you are not going to use direct auth or any other methods from secure API section, you may use string.Empty as the second argument to quickly get started.

+### Extended scenarios
 VkLibrary also contains additional extended constructors, using them you can customize almost everything.
 Let's take a look at an example:
 ```csharp
 var api = new Vkontakte(
   appId: 1234567,